 Language Arts encompass reading and writing.
 The reading program uses the Reader's Workshop focusing on reading strategies that are used with a variety of literature.
 While decoding skills are still reviewed, the elements of literature and expanding vocabulary are the primary focus.
-The concepts learned are put to practical use in book reports, recreational reading and even textual reading.
 Integration of all subjects occurs within the writing program as the Writer's Workshop model is used to teach writing skills.
 Narrative, opinion and informational writing are taught using a variety of methods and types of assignments in order to help students develop their writing skills.
-Spelling is taught as a separate subject using the Rebecca Sitton program, but as the year progresses, the goal for students is to spell core words correctly on all assignments, not just on a weekly test.
+Spelling is taught as a separate subject using the Rebecca Sitton program, and as the year progresses, the goal for students is to spell core words correctly on all assignments, not just on a weekly test.

 Math concepts are taught using the Singapore Math program.
-New concepts such as long division, two-digit multiplication, and computation with fractions are introduced in math.
+New concepts such as long division, two-digit multiplication, and computation with fractions are introduced.
 Number facts should have been mastered, and problem-solving and extensive use of word problems are now emphasized.
 A major strength of this math program is the realistic and challenging word problems that are modeled and solved using the Bar Modeling concept.

-Art, music, technology, PE, and spiritual nurture classes are all taught by specialty teachers.
-Service learning projects are also an integral
+Art, Music, PE, Spanish and Spiritual Nurture classes are all taught by specialty teachers.
+Service learning projects are also an integral part of the curriculum.

 Fourth grade is action packed with learning and fun.